uthark/blog/content/post/2020-09-01-raspberry-pi-ubuntu-arm64.md

 - wi-fi
 ---

-After discovering that by default Raspberry installs 32-bit OS, I wanted to reinstall 64 bit.
+After discovering that by default Raspberry installs [32-bit Raspbian OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/), I wanted to reinstall it with a 64 bit - this would allow to run Kubernetes on Raspberry

 Decided to go with [Ubuntu Server 64](https://ubuntu.com/download/raspberry-pi).